Fuller House (TV series)

 Fuller House is an American sitcom created by Jeff Franklin and produced by Warner Bros.
 Television Group that aired as a Netflix original series as the sequel to the ABC television series Full House, which ran from 1987 to 1995.
 It centers around D.J.
 Tanner-Fuller, a veterinarian and widowed mother of three sons, whose sister Stephanie and best friend Kimmy—along with her teenage daughter—live together at the Tanners' childhood home in San Francisco, California.
 Most of the original series ensemble cast reprised their roles on Fuller House, either as regular cast members or in guest appearances, with the exception of Mary-Kate and Ashley Olsen, both of whom shared the role of Michelle Tanner in Full House.

 Netflix ordered an initial thirteen episodes, which were released on February 26, 2016, worldwide.
 The second season was released on December 9, 2016.
 The third season was split into two parts, with the first half of nine episodes being released on September 22, 2017, and the second half on December 22, 2017.
 On January 29, 2018, Netflix renewed Fuller House for a fourth season, which was released on December 14, 2018.

-While the first season reception was generally negative, reviews for the following seasons were generally mixed.
+While the first season reception was generally negative, reviews for the following seasons improved but were still generally mixed.
 On January 31, 2019, the show was renewed for its fifth and final season of eighteen episodes.
 The first half premiered on December 6, 2019, while the second half premiered on June 2, 2020.